“Futurizing” Policies and Processes for Resilient and Sustainable Building Design and Construction

 Building rules and processes are designed to protect health, safety and the environment, but they can also govern design choices.
 Even as technology, engineering, and architectural innovations advance our goals, policies and procedural barriers often make advancement in building design difficult, time consuming, or costly to implement.
-In tangent with the City of Los Angeles’ resilience and sustainability goals, Rebuild and the City have launched Building Forward LA; an effort to encourage buildings of all types to integrate advancements and innovations in design, engineering, and construction.
-The aim of the initiative is to envision how Los Angeles can design and build the city’s future buildings with resilience and sustainability at the forefront.
+In tandem with the City of Los Angeles’ resilience and sustainability goals, Rebuild and the City created Building Forward LA; an effort to encourage buildings of all types to integrate advancements and innovations in design, engineering, and construction.
+The initiative envisioned how Los Angeles could design and build the city’s future buildings with resilience and sustainability at the forefront.

 The findings of the research phase were utilized to uncover impediments in current building regulations and ideas for enhancing opportunities to advance sustainable and resilient buildings.
 This information and understanding was used to create a set of recommendations.

 Once the primary public engagement concluded, the city and partners held a one-day session to take the information gathered and organize the learnings into key themes which became guiding principles and objectives for potential recommendations.
 These components were then utilized to design a series of recommendations and case studies that were presented to city agencies and the public for feedback before they became final.
 The public feedback on the recommendations was through a sixth and final engagement event, which occurred in December 2017.The City of Los Angeles and Building Forward LA partners presented the draft recommendations to the public and industry experts for final feedback.
 The City and BFLA partners then incorporated the feedback from the public and city agencies into final recommendations.
 With over 365 people attending the public events, representing over 200 different organizations and firms, the initiative reached a wide audience of practitioners and relevant industry experts.
 The project brought the professional communities of architects, engineers and designers together to interface with city government, which had not previously been done in Los Angeles.